If I’ve learned 1 thing about marriage over the past 23 years, its this truth…

 - Bitterness – Nothing kills a marriage quicker than unresolved conflict.
 I’m not just talking about the big ones either.
 The accumulation of 1000 tiny unresolved conflicts can feel the same as 1 “big” one.
 Regardless of what the size of your conflict, be committed to work through it.
 A good place to start?
 Confession.

 - Satan – Regardless of your opinion of who Satan is and what he is capable of, the Bible says he is real and he is hell bent on destroying your marriage.
 Satan is out to …”seek, kill, and destroy” people who love Jesus (John 10:10).
 He is on a mission to paralyze anyone, and any marriage, that is living for Christ.
 Satan knows if he can take down your marriage, the breakup will send negative ripple effects through your kids, family, and legacy.
 If he takes enough marriages down, the impact will start to affect the very society we are living in (kind of like the society we are beginning to see and experience today).
-You have an enemy, and its not your spouse.
-Be aware of the battle, but don’t be paralyzed with fear or hopelessness because if it.
+You have an enemy, and it’s not your spouse.
+You have an enemy, and it's not your spouse.
+Click To Tweet Be aware of the battle, but don’t be paralyzed with fear or hopelessness because if it.
 If you resist the devil, he will flee (James 4:7), and with Christ’s help you can overcome his temptations (1 Cor 10:13).

 Understanding why marriage is hard won’t fix your problems.
 But, clarity of the problem will help you apply the right solution.